-2020 vs 2019 Results of Operation
+Q3 2020 vs Q3 2019 Results of Operation

-Net sales decreased by Php61,451.1 million, or 28.1%, from Php218,403.0 million for the year ended 31 December 2019 to Php156,951.8 million for the year ended 31 December 2020 mainly driven by decline in global oil prices and lower marketing volumes due to lockdowns implemented by the government as a measure to prevent the spread of the pandemic.
-Starting August, the Government relaxed the imposition of community lockdowns to improve the economic activity in the country.
+Net sales decreased by P54,405.5 million, or 33.5% primarily due to decline in global oil prices leading to a decline in average pump prices in the country, and lower marketing volumes due to community lockdowns imposed by the government to prevent the spread of the pandemic.
+The Government has taken measures to relax the community lockdowns to improve the market conditions in the country.